Two-Time Relativistic Bohmian Model of Quantum Mechanics: Introduction

 \section{Introduction}

-In the search for a relativistic generalization of Bohmian Quantum Mechanics, one of the crucial points is the definition of simultaneity \cite{1}.
-Until a couple of years ago, the most accredited theories were proposing models which, while respecting Lorentz invariance, must admit superluminal speeds and complex space-time structures \cite{2,3,4,5,6,7,8,9}.
-The TTBM theory, introduced recently \cite{10,11}, defines simultaneity by introducing an additional time $\tau$, independent of the usual time $t$.
+In Feynman's sum of histories interpretation \cite{1,2,3} - a formulation equivalent to the standard one - all the apparent paradoxes of Quantum Mechanics converge into a single surprising aspect: the ubiquity of matter.
+Yet, to resolve it and restore determinism, all that's needed is to introduce an extra temporal dimension: a measure that, though shocking at first glance, is physically equivalent to the introduction of additional spatial dimensions, already contemplated by several modern theories.
+This is achieved in the recently introduced TTBM theory \cite{4,5}, linked to the attempts at relativistic generalization of the de Broglie-Bohm mechanics \cite{6,7,8,9,10,11}.
+The crucial point in this effort is the definition of simultaneity \cite{12}.
+Until a couple of years ago, the most successful strategy for this purpose was to introduce models which, while respecting Lorentz invariance, must admit superluminal speeds and complex space-time structures \cite{13,14,15,16,17,18,19,20}.
+The approach of TTBM is more elementary: an additional time $\tau$, independent of the usual time $t$ is introduced.
 Motions in $\tau$ are instantaneous with respect to \emph{t} time and, while not directly observable, are supposed to generate the quantum uncertainties of the observables.
-They are caused by a Bohmian-type Quantum Potential and find the basic example in the famous \emph{Zitterbewegung} motion \cite{12,13}, of which a more general law is achieved.
+They are caused by a Bohmian-type Quantum Potential and find the basic example in the famous \emph{Zitterbewegung} motion \cite{21,22}, of which a more general law, free from the call of antimatter, is achieved.
 Beyond the empiricism of standard Quantum Mechanics, the model foresees a relativistic anisotropic modification of the uncertainty principle, which could be tested in high-energy accelerators.

-In this paper, we dedicate the following two sections to define and present the main features of the model, while the third one elucidates the interpretation of the double-slit experience.
-A section follows where the intrinsic movements within the atomic orbitals are determined, thus justifying their static nature relative to the $t$-time.
-The particle in box is covered in section VI, while the VII one outlines some basic points about spin in relation to the proposed model.
-This is followed by section VIII, which discusses a possible astrophysical consequence, and section IX, containing the aid of TTBM in the context of the issue of defining time in Quantum Mechanics.
-Section X contains final remarks.
+Here we dedicate the following two sections to define and present the main features of the model, while the third one elucidates the empiricism of the theory.
+A section follows where the $\tau$-movements of the atomic electrons are determined, thus justifying origin and staticity of the orbitals.
+Particles in box and a possible astrophysical consequence are covered in section VI, while the VII one outlines some basic points about spin in relation to the proposed model.
+This is followed by section VIII, which contains the aid of TTBM in the context of the issue of defining time in Quantum Mechanics, and Section IX with final remarks.